comp585/docs/design/mechanics.md

 Including whatever switches and buttons are used, interacting with objects, and what means of communication are used.
 - Cards are touched to activate a question pertaining to a specific topic.
-- Bars are used to evaluate the teller's authencity in their answers.
+- Bars are used to evaluate the teller's authenticity in their answers.

 ### Combat
 If there is combat or even conflict, how is this specifically modeled?